Is Adultery a Crime in Texas? Understanding the Legal and Civil Implications

 Can you sue for adultery in Texas?

-Adultery is not a crime in Texas, and therefore, cannot be prosecuted.
+Adultery is not a crime in Texas and, therefore, cannot be prosecuted.
 However, it may still be a factor in determining alimony and property division during a divorce.

 What do I need to prove adultery in Texas?